 - Follow the instructions to submit your form.

 If you fail to fill out the form correctly or miss your deadline, your claim may be denied.
-An attorney can help you fill in the form and make sure that you provide all the essential information and documentation.
+Our car accident lawyer can help you fill in the form and make sure that you provide all the essential information and documentation.

-Car accidents can cause various serious injuries that qualify for short-term disability.
+Car and truck accidents can cause various serious injuries that qualify for short-term disability.
 They include: